MicrosoftDocs/azure-docs/articles/machine-learning/how-to-auto-train-forecast.md

 ### Hierarchical time series forecasting

-In most applications, customers have a need to understand their forecasts at a macro and micro level of the business; whether that be predicting sales of products at different geographic locations, or understanding the expected workforce demand for different organizations at a company.
+In most applications, customers have a need to understand their forecasts at a macro and micro level of the business; whether that is predicting sales of products at different geographic locations, or understanding the expected workforce demand for different organizations at a company.
 The ability to train a machine learning model to intelligently forecast on hierarchy data is essential.

-A hierarchical time series is a structure in which each of the unique series are arranged into a hierarchy based on dimensions such as, geography or product type.
+A hierarchical time series is a structure in which the series have nested attributes.
+Geographic or product catalog attributes are natural examples.
 The following example shows data with unique attributes that form a hierarchy.
 Our hierarchy is defined by: the product type such as headphones or tablets, the product category which splits product types into accessories and devices, and the region the products are sold in.

 ![Example raw data table for hierarchical data](./media/how-to-auto-train-forecast/hierarchy-data-table.svg)